cosimameyer/wpm-summer-school-git/README.md

-# WPM Summer School — Shared Git Playground
+# WPM Summer School: Shared Git Playground

 Welcome!
 This is the repository we all collaborate on during the Git session.